nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/DeveloperGuide.md

 #### 2.10 Fridge Component
 API: `Fridge.java`

-The Fridge class allows access and
+The Fridge class allows access and modification of the `Ingredient`s used by the chef.
+By keeping track of the Ingredients' expiry date, it allows the user to know which products have expired, and remove them.
+It allows for less ingredient waste, as it can return the most recently expiring ingredients, so that they can be used first.

 ### 3. Implementation